louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 Garmin Connect
 --------------------------------------
 Bring up the activity you want to download.
-Click on the Settings gear button on the top right.
-Click Export to GPX.
+Click on the Settings **gear** button on the top right.
+Click **Export to GPX**.
 Name the file the same name as the route.

 .. image:: images/garmin-connect.*
    :align: center